Frequently Asked Questions

 What’s the difference between the Classroom Educator and Associate levels?

 The Associate Level course is geared towards teachers who wish to work in a Tier 3 (1:1) situation.
 Trainees deepen their knowledge of dyslexia; learn to interpret and use the results of neuropsychological testing; expand their basic knowledge of the structure of English to include intermediate phonics and Latin and Greek roots; learn approaches to teaching grammar and writing skills; and engage in a mock tutoring session.
+Required Associate readings provided in course PLUS proof of completion of either Subscribers OGA course (at trainee’s cost, 10 hours) or the Shaywitz’s Overcoming Dyslexia Yale University Coursera course (free , 12 hours).

 Click here more information regarding the practicum.